Best Way to Remove Car Seat Stains on Fabric by Yourself

 Using Lemon.

-I have no idea why using lemon is suggested to clean car sits.
+I have no idea why using lemon is suggested to clean car seats.
 But if you know anything about how natural fabric dyes work, you will know that lemon juice is another kind of stain waiting to happen.

 Using Cheap Brand Cleaners.